thatsdone/kusanagi/linux/sigprof/README.txt

   'sigprof' accumulates the number of SIGNALs sent in the kernel space from the boot time and shows per SIGNAL statistics through /proc/sigprof.
   Note that the accumulation is done for 'sent' SIGNALs, not for 'delivered' ones.
-Thus, even if a process ignored secific SIGNALs, they will be taken into the statistics.
+Thus, even if a process ignored specific SIGNALs, they will be taken into the statistics.

 WHY SIGPROF